 - What mutual connections do you share?

 Pro tip: Another great place to do some research is your customer history.
-Using a CRM like Freshsales to keep track of your client’s past projects or deals can help you quickly relate to their current needs.
-Freshsales makes it easy to keep track of customer history and deals and offers a free plan for up to three users.
+Using a CRM like Freshworks CRM to keep track of your client’s past projects or deals can help you quickly relate to their current needs.
+Freshworks CRM makes it easy to keep track of customer history and deals and offers a free plan for up to three users.
 You can also sign up for a 21-day free trial to check out whether it’s right for your business.

 2. Get Face to Face

-Whenever possible, get face to face with your client.
+Whenever possible, good sales management professionals find face to face time with their clients.
 There is no better way to build client rapport than to be physically present and in front of them.
 This demonstrates that you value them as a client and are willing to invest in the relationship.
 It also breaks down many of the barriers that exist over the phone, like the inability to read body language, or in less personal environments like an office or place of business.

 Offering to travel to a client’s location is a good practice, but if possible, invite them into a less formal environment in order to make your conversation more relaxed and comfortable .
 One of the most valuable ways I found to meet with clients was to ask them where they like to go to breakfast or for coffee.
 Even the busiest people have to eat, and will often make time when they otherwise might pass.